vyahello/flake8-cls-attr-order/README.md

 ### Codes

 - `CL100` - class name should start with upper case letter.
-- `CL200` - wrong class constants order.
+- `CL101` - wrong class constants order.
+- `CL200` - @staticmethod is detected, should be converted to function.

 ### Sample